Max-A92/todo-app-fullstack/README.md

 - **Input Validation** with comprehensive sanitization on all endpoints
 - **SQL Injection Prevention** using prepared statements with additional validation
 - **Token Validation** preventing unauthorized API access
+- **ReDoS-Safe Email Validation** with split-based processing and input limits

 ### Application Security
 - **XSS Prevention** using textContent with CSP enforcement